kitschpatrol/tldraw-cli/readme.md

 #### Subcommand: `tldraw-cli open`

-Open a tldraw `.tldr` file or tldraw\.com URL your default browser.
-Uses a locally-hosted instance of tldraw.
+Open a tldraw `.tldr` file or tldraw\.com URL in your default browser with either the official tldraw\.com site or a locally-hosted instance of the editor.
 Call `open` without an argument to open a blank sketch.
-Sketches opened via URL are temporarily copied to the local system, and will not be kept in sync with tldraw\.com.
+Sketches opened via URL with the `--local` flag will be temporarily copied to the local system, and will not be kept in sync with tldraw\.com.
 This process does not exit until the browser is closed.

 Usage: